-For 2019, the RTUs with performance factors had two equally weighted measures which include 1) average three-year FFO per Unit growth and 2) total relative unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period.
-Both measures align with Killam's strategic objectives and are drivers of increasing unitholder value, with the underlying objective of the RTU Plan being to focus executives on the achievement of long-term strategic objectives in addition to meeting short-term business and financial objectives contained in Killam's annual business plan.
+For 2020, the RTUs with performance factors had two equally weighted measures which include 1) average three-year FFO per Unit growth, and 2) total relative unitholder return compared to the S&P/TSX Capped REIT Index over a threeyear period.
+Both measures align with Killam's strategic objectives and are drivers for increasing unitholder value, with the underlying objective of the RTU Plan being to focus executives on the achievement of long-term strategic objectives in addition to meeting short-term business and financial objectives contained in Killam's annual business plan.

 Threshold performance factors for each metric must be met for any RTUs with performance factors to vest with any value.
 For clarity, if threshold targets are not met, the value of the RTU is zero.
 If the target performance factor is achieved, the number of RTUs that vest will be equal to 100% of the RTUs initially granted.
 If the maximum performance factor is achieved over the performance period, 150% of the initial number of RTUs granted will vest.
-Any performance results between the threshold performance conditions and maximum performance factors will result in the vesting of RTUs determined on a linear basis.
+Any performance results between the threshold performance conditions and maximum performance factors will result in the vesting of RTUs determined on a linear sliding scale.

-The FFO per Unit performance targets for the RTUs with performance factors granted in 2019 relate to a three-year period ending in 2022 and were developed considering the Trust's business strategies, plans and initiatives and its expectations regarding financial and operational performance.
+The FFO per Unit performance targets for the RTUs with performance factors granted in 2020 relate to a three-year period ending in 2023 and were developed considering the Trust's business strategies, plans and initiatives and its expectations regarding financial and operational performance.
 These targets are intended to be challenging - neither impossible nor easy to achieve.
-These FFO per Unit targets are forward-looking and their disclosure before the end of the performance period would prejudice the Trust's interests.
+These FFO per Unit targets are forward-looking, and their disclosure before the end of the performance period would prejudice the Trust's interests.

-The performance targets related to total relative annual unitholder compared to the S&P/TSX Capped REIT Index over a three-year period are as follows:
+The performance targets related to total relative annual unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period are as follows for the RTUs granted on February 12, 2020: